simonfalke-01/xray-configs/README.md

 My xray configuration files.

 # Server configuration
+This guide assumes you are using Ubuntu 22.10.
-Install `acme.sh` and `nginx`.
+Install `acme.sh`, `nginx`, and `tailscale`.
 Relevant guides can be found online.

 Create folders `certs` and `logs` under `/home/xray`.
 ```zsh